ethanKletschke/TSX-Portfolio-App/README.md

 ### Installation

 1. Clone the repository.
-2. Use `cd` to go to the repository folder
+2. Use `cd` to navigate to the repository folder
 3. Run `npm install` to download all the dependencies.

 ### Running the App